Being mayor ten kilometers from the war: "I'm staying, they are my people"

 The decision not to leave

 Despite this danger, hundreds of people do not want to leave.
-"Now that spring is coming, neighbors will return to their homes; think that many of them have a garden and land to cultivate, and this is almost sacred to Ukrainians, besides they do not want to leave the graves of their ancestors neglected.
+"Now that spring is coming, neighbors will return to their homes; think that many of them have a garden and land to cultivate, and this is almost sacred to Ukrainians, besides not wanting to leave the graves of their ancestors neglected.
 They have this logic: here I was born and here I will die," explains the local politician.
-These refugees arrive in the city of Sumy to take shelter, but there housing prices are high and the scarce aid makes many return to the dividing line.
-Living in an apartment in the capital is also dangerous, because in case of bombing they have nowhere to hide or do not receive information: "Here most live in residences in a basement and communication in messaging applications is instantaneous".
+These refugees arrive in the city of Sumi to take shelter, but there housing prices are high and the scarce aid causes many to return to the dividing line.
+Living in an apartment in the capital is also dangerous, because in case of bombing they have nowhere to hide or do not receive information: "Here most live in residences in a basement and communication on messaging apps is instant".

 Cargando